Policy Forum is Asia and the Pacific’s platform for public policy debate, analysis, views, and discussion.

 The site is connected to the Asia and the Pacific Policy Society (APPS) – a community of scholars, public policy practitioners, people working at every level of public policy design and implementation, and the policy-engaged public.
 Membership of the Society is free and it brings with it significant benefits.
 You can sign up here.

-Policy Forum publishes original essays, opinions and ideas on public policy challenges throughout the region, and the world.
+Policy Forum publishes original essays, podcasts, opinions and ideas on public policy challenges throughout the region, and the world.
 Our contributions are written with a broad audience in mind and are intended to provoke a discussion, dialogue or debate.

-Our authors include distinguished academics, former prime ministers, people employed by NGOs and postgraduate students.
+Our authors include distinguished academics, former prime ministers, people employed by non-government organisations and postgraduate students.
 The views expressed on Policy Forum are the views of the authors.
 They do not represent the views of Policy Forum or any of its partner organisations.
 Pieces are not peer-reviewed but do go through a thorough editing process.

 We welcome contributions.
 If you have expertise in a public policy area, and an opinion you want to share, drop us a line through our ‘contribute’ page.
-At Policy Forum, we believe that the best way to respond to public policy challenges is by the free, frank and open exchange of ideas based on evidence.
+At Policy Forum, we believe that the best way to respond to public policy challenges is through the free, frank and open exchange of ideas based on evidence.

-All content produced for Policy Forum.net is available for republishing and reproducing under a Creative Commons licence.
+All content produced for Policy Forum is available for republishing and reproducing under a Creative Commons licence.
 If you have feedback, topics you’d like to see covered, or any other questions, you can post comments or contact us directly.